Royal Delta: 2013: Five-year-old season

 On August 25, she won the Personal Ensign Handicap in another dominating performance.
 "She's a machine.
-Down the lane, she got to looking around the track a little bit, so I got after her just a little to keep her going", said Smith.
+Down the lane, she got to looking around the track a little bit, so I got after her just a little to keep her going,” said Smith.
 "She's just so big.
 You hate for her to gear too much down and someone comes running.
 It's hard to get going again.
 Other than that, everything was wonderful."
 In order to ride her in the Personal Ensign, Smith gave up an opportunity to ride Game On Dude in the Pacific Classic that was held the same day in California.
 That horse's trainer, Bob Baffert, was philosophical about losing his preferred jockey, "...with the Mike Smith situation I knew we might have that day, knew it would come.
 You know, there's always a woman involved, and it was her."

-In the Beldame Stakes on September 28, Royal Delta finished second to Kentucky Oaks winner Princess of Sylmar. "(Princess of Sylmar) got up to me at the quarter pole and just out-footed me to the wire today", said Smith.
+In the Beldame Stakes on September 28, Royal Delta finished second to Kentucky Oaks winner Princess of Sylmar. "(Princess of Sylmar) got up to me at the quarter pole and just out-footed me to the wire today,” said Smith.

 Royal Delta then trained up to the Breeders' Cup Distaff (formerly the Breeders' Cup Ladies Classic), held at Santa Anita Park on November 1.
-Seeking her third straight win in that event, she was made the favorite in a small but talented field that included graded stakes winners Beholder, Princess of Sylmar, Close Hatches and Authenticity.
+Seeking her third straight win in that event, she was made the favorite in a field that included graded stakes winners Beholder, Princess of Sylmar, Close Hatches, and Authenticity.
 Royal Delta raced behind Authenticity for the early lead but faded when challenged around the final turn by eventual winner Beholder.
-"She didn't have it today", said Smith.
+"She didn't have it today,” said Smith.
 "No spark, man.
 Early on, I knew it.
 She usually takes the race to somebody, but not today.
 I thought when Beholder come up to her, she would pick it up, but she didn't.
 I asked and I asked and nothing.
 I'm kind of dumbfounded."

-Despite the disappointing performance in the Distaff, Royal Delta was again named Champion Older Female at the Eclipse Awards.
+Despite her performance in the Distaff, Royal Delta was again named Champion Older Female at the Eclipse Awards.

+Racing Record

 Death

 Royal Delta was retired to broodmare duty for the 2014 season and was sent to Ireland to be bred to leading sire Galileo.
 However, she did not get in foal that year and miscarried the foal that was conceived in 2015.
 In 2016 she was bred back to Galileo and was pronounced in foal.
 On February 10, 2017 it was announced that Royal Delta died due to foaling complications.
 Her foal, a filly by Galileo, survived and was named Delta's Royalty.

 In 2015, Gulfstream Park renamed the Sabin Stakes, which Royal Delta won in 2013, in her honor.